The Algorithmic Barrier: A Framework for Artificial Frictional Unemployment and Information Asymmetry in Automated

 The keyword pipeline is a stylized stand-in, not a specific vendor's system, so absolute numbers should be read with care.
 The qualitative failure modes it exhibits---vocabulary mismatch and recall collapse---are, however, documented across independent ATS audits.

-This study focuses exclusively on early-stage screening performance and does not evaluate downstream outcomes such as interview success, hiring decisions, or job performance.
-Improving recall at the screening stage does not guarantee better hires; JobOS is proposed as an augmentation layer for exactly this reason.
+The study covers early-stage screening only and says nothing about interview success or job performance.
+Higher recall at the screening stage does not guarantee better hires; JobOS is proposed as an augmentation layer for exactly this reason.

-Importantly, JobOS is designed as an augmentation layer rather than a decision authority.
-Its purpose is to improve candidate visibility and representation quality while preserving human judgment in later hiring stages.